mreda16/Online-Food-Delivery/README.md

 Still in the Research, planning & designing phase.

-All the details (like the architecture, stack, microservices list, communication pattern, Kubernetes' helm charts, kafka topics & events and all the other details) will be added ASAP.
+All the details (like the architecture, stack, microservices list, communication pattern, Kubernetes' helm charts, Redis Caching Strategy, ElasticSearch as a search engine, kafka topics & events, CI/CD tool and all the other details) will be added ASAP.

 After that i will start implementing :)